The Blitz: Civilian mobilisation

 Civilians of London played an enormous role in protecting their city.
-Many civilians who were unwilling or unable to join the military joined the Home Guard, the Air Raid Precautions service (ARP), the Auxiliary Fire Service and many other civilian organisations.
+Many civilians who were unwilling or unable to join the military joined the Home Guard, the Air Raid Precautions service (ARP), the Auxiliary Fire Service, and many other civilian organisations.
 The AFS had 138,000 personnel by July 1939.
 Only one year earlier, there had only been 6,600 full-time and 13,800 part-time firemen in the entire country.
 Before the war, civilians were issued with 50 million respirators (gas masks) in case bombardment with gas began before evacuation.

 During the Blitz, The Scout Association guided fire engines to where they were most needed and became known as the "Blitz Scouts".
-Many unemployed people were drafted into the Royal Army Pay Corps and with the Pioneer Corps, were tasked with salvaging and clean-up.
+Many unemployed people were drafted into the Army Pay Corps; and, together with the Pioneer Corps, were tasked with salvaging and clean-up.
 The Women's Voluntary Services for Civil Defence (WVS) was established in 1938 by the Home Secretary, Samuel Hoare, who considered it the female branch of the ARP.
 The WVS organised the evacuation of children, established centres for those displaced by bombing and operated canteens, salvage and recycling schemes.
 By the end of 1941, the WVS had one million members.

 Pre-war dire predictions of mass air-raid neurosis were not borne out.
 Predictions had underestimated civilian adaptability and resourcefulness.
 There were also many new civil defence roles that gave a sense of fighting back rather than despair.
-Official histories concluded that the mental health of a nation may have improved, while panic was rare.
+Official histories concluded that the mental health of the nation may have actually improved, while panic was rare.